LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/class-or-custom-event-or-course-assignment-to-schedule-training.md

+---
+title: "Should I use a Class or a Custom Event or a Course Assignment to schedule training?"
+isPublished: true
+---

 # Should I use a class, a custom event or a course assignment to schedule training?

 Three different types of training options are designed to be used in the TMS: Classes, Custom Events and Course Assignments.
 Classes and Custom Events are both used to schedule meeting sessions.
 Course Assignments are used to schedule self-paced training.